egnha/dub/README.md

 #> [[2]]
 #> [1] 3

-# Use . to drop specific components, ... to drop greedily
+# Use . to drop specific components, ... to drop greedily (the _ in Haskell)
 (a : (. : (. : b) : ... : c)) %<=% list(1, list(2, list(3, 4), 5, 6, 7))
 a
 #> [1] 1